Semen Analysis Testing

 If the problem is primarily one of achieving or maintaining an erection, sometimes taking an erection-enhancing medication prior to a planned collection may be helpful.
 For transient sperm collection difficulties in men who normally have fairly good erections, taking 100 mg of Viagra, 20 mg of Levitra or Staxyn, or 20 mg of Cialis one hour prior to the scheduled collection time, or 10 mg of Stendra fifteen to thirty minutes beforehand, may be of benefit.
 See “Erectile Dysfunction” section (link above) for details on the proper use of these medications, as well as information about side effects and contraindications to taking them.

 If collection-related erection problems persist despite use of these medications, or if the primary problem is an inability to reach climax and orgasm in an unfamiliar environment, then collecting a specimen in the comfort of one’s home may be helpful.
 As noted earlier, home collections must be closely coordinated with the lab.
 Specimens must be kept warm (around body temperature, so keeping them tucked into a pocket is fine) and must make it to the lab within thirty minutes.
 Also, a proper sterile collection cup must be obtained from the lab prior to specimen collection.
-The ReproSource @Home Collection Kit is another option (described earlier in this section) for men who are only able to collect a specimen at home but who live more than 30 minutes away from the fertility lab.
+As described above, several companies (Reprosource, Legacy, Fellow) offer high quality home semen analysis evaluations for men who are only able to collect a specimen at home but who live more than 30 minutes away from the fertility lab.

 3) Inability to Effectively Masturbate in Any Location to Collect a Specimen